-His application of well-known anecdotes, slightly distorted, is sometimes amusing.
-Poor Marie Antoinette and her bonbons are thus made to do duty on one occasion:--- and it will be a sad thing not to have prayed.'
-Thoughts of this kind came over him, and he felt dreadfully he felt.
+and it will be a sad thing not to have prayed.'
+Thoughts of this kind came over him, and he felt dreadfully blood-dripping goddess Bhowanee, who utters these imhe felt.
 His wife asked him what was the matter.
 He could hardly tell her for some time; at last he confessed he had taken half-a-crown not to pray again, and that was preying on his mind.
 The poor ignorant soul thought it was the evil one that had appeared to him.
-Ay, John,' said she, ' sure enough it was the devil, and you have sold your soul to him for that half-crown."
-The poor creature could not work for several days, and he became perfectly miserable, from the conviction that he had sold himself to the evil one.
-However, the minister knew what he was about, and there was a barn close by, and he was going to preach there; he guessed the man would be there to ease his terror of mind, and sure enough he was there one Sabbath evening, and he heard the same man who gave him the half-crown take for his text these words, ""What shall it profit a man if he gain the whole world and lose his own soul?"
-Ay,' said he, 'what will it profit the man who sold his soul for half-a-crown?'
+Ay, John,' said she, ' sure enough it was the devil, and you have sold your soul to him for that half-crown.'
+The poor creature could not work for several days, and he became perfectly miserable, from the conviction that he had sold bimself to the evil one.
+However, the minister knew what he was about, and there was a barn close by, and he was going to preach there; he guessed the man would be there to ease his terror of mind, and sure enough he was there one Sabbath evening, and he heard the same man who gave him the half-crown take for his text these words, "What shall it profit a man if he gain the whole world and lose his own soul?"
+Ay, said he, 'what will it profit the man who sold his soul for half-a-crown?'
 Up gets the man, crying out, 'Sir, take it back! take it back!'
-'Why,' said the minister, 'you want the half-crown, and you said you did not need to pray.'
-'But, sir,' he said, 'I must pray; if I do not pray, I am lost;' and after some testing by parleying, the half-orown was returned, and the man was on his knees praying to God."
+'Why,' said the minister, you want the half-crown, and you said you did not need to pray.'
+'But, sir,' he said, 'I must pray; if I he gives him over to the hand of Moses; Moses takes do not pray, I am lost;' and after some testing by him a little and applies the club of the law, drags him to parleying, the half-crown was returned, and the man was on his knees praying to God."